tuckyeah/ruby-enumerable-io/README.md

 ## Objectives

-By the end of this lesson, students should be able to:
+By the end of this lesson, developers should be able to:

 -   Iterate through a file one line at a time.
 -   Explain why you should only use the block form of `File.open`.